DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Lab 1 - Design and Build a simple API Proxy/README.md

 * ...you gain insight into the API usage.

-* you decouple the developer-facing API from the API exposed by backend services.
+* ...you decouple the developer-facing API from the API exposed by backend services.
 This brings several advantages:

   * it shields "consumer developers" - those who are using the APIs - from changes in backend code or implementation.
 As development teams make backend changes, consumer developers